All About Naturopathic Medicine

 What Are The Strengths Of Naturopathic Doctors Vs. Medical Doctors?

-I really believe in avoiding fundamentalism on both sides, meaning I think it’s wrong to disavow all of natural medicine, or all of traditional medicine.
+In other words, I think it’s wrong to disavow all of natural medicine or all of traditional medicine.

 Often, the best thing for your health and your body is to use both naturopathic and traditional medicine in conjunction with each other, when necessary.